tellor-io/tellorToo/README.md

 ```

 ### Settle challenge

-* Settle the challenge on the side chain

 Once a challenge is initiated, there is a 1 hour wait time before it can be settled to Tellor's mainnet.
 The wait time allows for data to be requested on Tellor mainnet, in the event that it has not been mined in the allowed timeframe(data can be too old).
 To allow enough time for disputes on mainnet data, once the data is available on mainnet there is also a 1 hour wait time before the challenge can be settled.